 Inugami Tsubaki is the perfect girl and has her future perfectly planned: she's beautiful, smart, skilled in sports and loved by everyone.
 As the future head of the most powerful financial clan of Japan, it seems nothing can stop her.
-However, in her first day of High School, she mets Sarutobi Sanosuke, a wicked guy who outsmarts her and quickly becomes her enemy - what's going to happen between them?
+However, in her first day of high school, she meets Sarutobi Sanosuke, a wicked guy who outsmarts her and quickly becomes her enemy.

 There are a few revenge related manga's out there right now, but by far this is one of the worst ones I've read (and I don't make that claim lightly).